DEPI-Mega-Team/ResumeAnalyzer/README.md

     Parses the given resume and returns the parsed result.

     Args:
-      resume (str): The resume content to be parsed, provided in the request body.
+      resume (File): The resume file to be parsed.

     Returns:
       dict: A dictionary containing the parsed result of the resume.